 Continuation of Calculus I. A brief review of the definite integral and Fundamental Theorem of Calculus.
 Techniques of integration, applications of the integral, sequences and series, and some material on differential equations.

 An elementary introduction to probability and statistics.
-Discrete and continuous random variables, mean and variance, hypothesis testing and confidence limits, nonparametric methods, analysis of variance (ANOVA), (multiple) regression, contingency tables.
+Discrete and continuous random variables, mean and variance, statistical inference (elementary probability and hypothesis testing), analysis of variance (ANOVA), (multiple) regression, contingency tables.
+A course covering only probability will not satisfy this prerequisite.

-A basic course in computer programming.
+A basic course in statistical or scientific computer programming.
 An introduction to software concepts and implementation, emphasizing problem solving through abstraction and decomposition.
 Introduces processes and algorithms, procedural abstraction, data abstraction, encapsulation and object-oriented programming.
 Recursion, iteration and simple data structures.
-(If you have a very strong programming background without a formal course, please provide details in your personal statement.)
+Accepted languages include: SAS, R, Matlab, Python, C++.
+Java and VRB do not meet this requirement.

 Fundamentals of biology and genetics.
 A broad overview of genetics, including Mendelian assortment, linkage, chromosomal aberrations, variations in chromosome number, mutation, developmental genetics, quantitative genetics, population genetics, mechanisms of evolution, and phylogenetics.